 b) The percent by mass of emulsified asphalt in the CIR, referred to as the design rate, and all calculations performed to determine the design rate of emulsified asphalt.

 c) Emulsion information to confirm the particle charges (anionic or cationic) and cohesion properties of the emulsified asphalt and RAP to ensure material compatibility.
+Emulsified asphalt residue content and penetration shall be provided.

 d) The optimum fluid content, the mix design bulk relative density, and the air void for the CIR mix.